R\'enyi Law Constraints on Gau{\ss}-Bonnet Black Hole Merger: Gauß-Bonnet Gravity and a Static-AdS Black Hole Solution

 Now, we shall proceed to calculate the Rényi entropies for the AdS black hole in GB gravity.
 We start with expanding the expression for the entropy given in eq.(\ref{ent}), again upto first order in \(\alpha\).
 For convenience, we provide the expression for the entropy here again,

 Using eq.(\ref{sol}) in the above equation, the entropy to the first order in \(\alpha\), denoted by $\mathcal{S}$, can be written as

-Here, \(S^0\) is the Bekenstein-Hawking fromula representing constribution from GR in 5D and \(S^1\) is the additional contribution due to the GB term.
-Substituting above form of entropy in the Rényi entropy fromula in eq.(\ref{renent}), we get
+Here, \(S^0\) is the Bekenstein-Hawking formula representing contribution from GR in 5D and \(S^1\) is the additional contribution due to the GB term.
+Substituting above form of entropy in the Rényi entropy formula in eq.(\ref{renent}), we get

 where \(S_n^0\) is due to GR and \(S_n^1\) is the additional contribution due to the GB term. \

 Using eq.(\ref{en1}), the expression of \(S_n^0\) takes the following form,

 Where we have used eq.(\ref{r0}) in order to write $r_0$ in terms of $\beta$.
 It should be noted that in eq.(\ref{ent_zero}) we have recovered the Rényi entropy formula given in \cite{alice2}, in the absence of GB term, for $5D$.\